 Sky Cinema and Sky Sports

-You can add either or both of these to your BT TV package, but just as they are with any Sky package you'd care to choose, they are not cheap.
+These are included in some BT TV packages as standard – in the form of NOW TV Cinema and Sport.
+If they’re not in the package you want, you can choose to add either or both, but just as they are with any Sky package you'd care to choose, they are not cheap.
 Still, with Sky Cinema, having the option to add a decent movie service fills a hole BT TV is otherwise lacking.
 Sky Sports, meanwhile, in addition to BT Sport, ensures you never miss a goal, lap, 147 break, you name it.
 Love of sport is not cheap these days.

 BT Extra Box (Multiroom)

 If you want to be able to watch your BT TV subscription on TV in a second room, you can subscribe to BT Extra Box.
-For a small fee you will be supplied with a second YouView or YouView+ box.
+For a fiver you will be supplied with a second YouView G4 box.
 There is a slight caveat in that in order to watch BT TV content on a second box you will need a minimum download speed of 23Mbps from a BT Infinity connection, so the Extra Box facility is not available to standard/ADSL BT broadband customers.

 BT TV and BT Sport apps